Same-sex marriage in New Zealand: Religious performance

 In 2014, the synod of the Anglican Church in Aotearoa, New Zealand and Polynesia passed a resolution creating a pathway towards the blessing of same-sex relationships.
 In the meantime, "clergy should be permitted 'to recognise in public worship' a same-gender civil union or state marriage of members of their faith community."
 Some dioceses offer a "relationship blessing", notably the dioceses of Auckland, Dunedin, and Waiapu.
 In 2005, a same-sex couple was joined in a civil union at St Matthew's-in-the-City Church in Auckland.
 In May 2018, the Anglican Church voted to allow its ministers to bless same-sex civil marriages and unions.
 Ministers may offer their blessing to civil marriages but are not permitted to perform same-sex wedding ceremonies in the church.
+Some parishes in Christchurch and Dunedin chose to leave the Anglican Church over the decision, while church leaders in Rangiora and Blenheim announced publicly that they would resign.

 Quakers were among the first religious denomination in New Zealand to recognise and support same-sex marriage.
 Following the passage of the same-sex marriage legislation in Parliament, the Methodist Church of New Zealand responded that it would allow its parishes to perform same-sex marriages in its churches.
 A Methodist minister in Napier said, "If a parish is willing to have same-sex marriages happen in its church, but the incumbent minister is not comfortable, then it can invite a minister from another parish who is happy to perform the ceremony, and vice versa.
 If a minister is happy to perform and the parish is not, then the minister may seek to use another Methodist church that is accepting."
 The Australia and New Zealand Unitarian Universalist Association also allows its clergy to perform same-sex marriages, with the first same-sex marriage in New Zealand on 19 August 2013 being performed in the Auckland Unitarian Church.
 In 2015, the Church of the Flying Spaghetti Monster was granted permission to officiate at marriages, including same-sex marriages.
 Some Buddhist groups also perform same-sex marriages.